 The problem is that stiff ankles tend to be very stubborn.

-Doing this exercise with 30 or 40 lbs isn’t going to do much.
-You’ll need at the very least 45 lbs to really get a stretch going.
-But of course you should start with as low as you need to get comfortable with the exercise.
+Doing this exercise with 30 lbs isn’t going to do much.
+You’ll need at least 45 lbs to really get a stretch going.
+But of course you should start as low as you need to get comfortable with the exercise.

-As a side note, if you are not comfortable lifting 70 lbs then I would suggest starting a basic strength training program to complement your riding.
+As a side note, if you are not comfortable lifting 70 lbs then I would suggest a basic strength training program to complement your riding.
 Personally, I think that being strong is extremely undervalued in riding.
-It simply allows you to have so much more control with your legs, to keep better posture, to prevent falling off and basically everything around the barn in terms of equine care and maintenance.
+It gives you so much more control with your legs, creates better posture, prevents falling off and will help with basically everything around the barn in terms of equine care and maintenance.

 Next you’ll want grip the bar in an almost olympic lifting style manner.
 You need a grip that’s going to be slightly wider than your knees.
-Your feet need to be about shoulder width apart or maybe slightly further depending on your mobility with your toes facing slightly outwards where you are comfortable getting into a squat position such that your heels are both on the ground.
+Your feet need to be about shoulder width apart with your toes facing slightly outwards.
 Standing with your feet or shins against the bar, lower into a squat with both heels on the ground and grip the bar accordingly.

 Warm up portion (big plates on each side)…

-If you have at least the 5 kilo fat plates on the bar (some gyms will have them in 5 lbs), this position itself should be a good stretch for your ankles as you slowly brace your back and think of it as being a flat plank.
+This position itself should be a good stretch for your ankles as you slowly brace your back.
+Think of it as being a flat plank.
 Your hips will naturally come up as you flex your abs and your knees will go forward.
 Use your grip on the bar to help stabilize you and push your knees further forward over your toes.
 Make sure your knees stay outwards and don’t collapse in.

 The reason the plates are important is because they raise the bar off of the ground enough for this position to be possible.
-If the bar is too low to the ground or sitting on the ground, bracing your back into a neutral plank like position is virtually impossible and you won’t get the leverage you need to stretch your ankles.
+If the bar is too low to the ground or sitting on the ground, bracing your back into a neutral plank like position is virtually impossible.
+You won’t get the leverage you need to stretch your ankles.

 Do a static hold in that position for 30 seconds and relax for 30 seconds.
 Repeat this 5-10 times depending on how you’re feeling.
 It can be very draining!

 Take a break and then come back to the bar.
 This part you can do with any weight.
-The method that I mentioned earlier of bracing your back and lifting from a squat-like position is much safer for your back however so it may be better to opt for a heavier weight and avoid bending all the way to the floor where you’ll loose tightness in your back.
+The method that I mentioned earlier of bracing your back and lifting from a squat-like position is much safer for your back.
+So it may be better to opt for a heavier weight and avoid bending all the way to the floor where you’ll lose tightness in your back.

-Next, get into the position (or as much as possible) to allow yourself to lift the weight deadlift style – which means flat back and use your legs!
+Next, get into position to lift the weight deadlift style – which means flat back and use your legs!
 Here’s a video reference.

 Once you’ve lifted the weight, it gets tricky.
 Now you need to slowly squat downwards while keeping the bar in the crook of your hip.
 This is not going to be easy and will require lots of practice.
 Make your stance as wide as you need to.

-Once you’ve rolled back, return to standing and lower the bar using the same straight-back deadlift style movement to make sure your back is safe!
+Once you’ve rolled back, return to standing.
+Then lower the bar using the same straight-back deadlift style movement to make sure your back is safe!

 The back up plan

-If you’ve tried everything possible and your ankles just refuse to get better and you’re still having trouble keeping your heels down, then it’s time for plan B. And thats going to see the chiro.
+If you’ve tried everything possible and your ankles just refuse to get better then it’s time for plan B. And thats going to see the chiropractor.
 A chiropractor will loosen up the muscle and mobilize your ankle joint through manipulation.

-They will literally pull your foot quickly too give the joint more room to move around in the socket and reduce some of the pressure on it.
-I know it might sounds scary but its not painful and its not harmful to you whatsoever.
-Just make sure you find a good reputable chiro with lots of experience.
+They will literally pull your foot quickly to give the joint more room to move around in the socket and reduce some of the pressure on it.
+I know it might sound scary but it’s not painful and it’s not harmful to you whatsoever.
+Just make sure you find a good reputable chiropractor with lots of experience.
 They need to know what they’re doing.

 I really really hope this has helped you!
 If you’re having ongoing issues with your ankles just let me know by commenting below.

-Or if you have more specific issues or any issues with your riding let me know and I’ll do my best to help out.
+Or if you have more specific issues with your riding let me know and I’ll do my best to help out.